Hattori Hanzō: Biography

 In 1575, he married the daughter of fellow military commander Nagasaka Nobumasa.
 His son would be born around a year later.

-In 1579, After Matsudaira Nobuyasu was accused of treason and conspiracy by Oda Nobunaga and was ordered to commit seppuku by his father, Ieyasu, Hanzō was called in to act as an official to assist the seppuku procession, but he refused to take the sword on the blood of his own lord.
+In 1579, after Matsudaira Nobuyasu was accused of treason and conspiracy by Oda Nobunaga and was ordered to commit seppuku by his own father, Ieyasu, Hanzō was called in to act as an official to assist the seppuku procession, but he refused to take the sword on the blood of his own lord.
 Ieyasu valued his loyalty after hearing of Hanzō's ordeal and was noted to have said "Even a demon can shed tears".

 In 1580, another incident involving Hanzō and the Hattori clan occurred.
 During that time, a military commander of the Oda clan was staying in Hamamatsu Castle in preparation to assist the Oda-Tokugawa alliance to attack Takatenjin Castle, which belonged to the Takeda clan's forces.
 However, a friction happened between the commander of the castle with a Tokugawa retainer over a trivial matter.
 Hanzō was trying to resolve the matter.
-However, the Ōgaki clan's retainers who were on the side of the castle commander attacked Hanzo, which caused the members of Hattori clan to fight them back, resulting in casualties on both sides.
-As a result of this incident, the Ōgaki clan demanded Hanzō to be held responsible executed.
+However, the Ōgaki clan's retainers who were on the side of the castle commander attacked Hanzō, which caused the members of Hattori clan to fight them back, resulting in casualties on both sides.
+As a result of this incident, the Ōgaki clan demanded Hanzō to be held responsible and executed.
 Ieyasu then managed to trick the Oda clan by pretending to arrest Hanzō at first.
 Then as Ieyasu allowed Hanzō to escape from his prison in Hamamatsu castle along with his wife and children.
 After that, Ieyasu deceived the Ōgaki clan by presenting them with a head of someone else, while claiming it was Hanzō's head.